 Chris Flanagan is an installation artist and documentary filmmaker.
-His documentary short Ruff and Tuff - Stranger Cole's Toronto Roots premiered at Hot Docs in 2018.
+His documentary films Shella Record - A Reggae Mystery and Ruff and Tuff - Stranger Cole's Toronto Roots premiered at Hot Docs in 2019 and 2018 respectively.
 He is currently developing a series of documentary shorts with collaborator Graeme Mathieson for the National Film Board of Canada.

 As an artist he has exhibited in numerous artist-run and public galleries across Canada and Australia for more than 15 years.
 His art practice has also included composing original including a fabricated band and a film score for a small town.
 His compositions featured in Hannah Gadsby’s Oz a three part series on Australian Art.